Deliver “Delight and Passion” to people

 A new challenge that utilizes knowledge of inclusion and art.
 Cultivated proposal skills blossom

-▲ Miraikan's permanent displays "Nanairo Quest - A story of a future where we live with robots"
+▲ National Museum of Emerging Science and Innovation (Miraikan) permanent displays "Nanairo Quest - A story of the future where we live with robots"

-This project also placed emphasis on the perspective of inclusive concept design.
+In this project, we also placed great importance on the perspective of inclusive concept design.

-Amano: "We conducted numerous demonstrations of displays, inviting people with visual or hearing impairments, people in wheelchairs, children, and the elderly, and we incorporated the various opinions that emerged.
-It's a field I've had a personal interest in, but this is the first time I've been fully involved in it as a job.
-I learned a lot from the many discoveries and realizations I gained from the opinions of those involved."
+This is a field I've been personally interested in, but this is the first time I've been seriously involved in it as a job.
+I learned a lot from the insights and discoveries I gained from hearing the opinions of those directly involved."

 After being promoted to chief in 2023, Amano will take on the next challenge as supervisor of the Tokyo National Museum's "Asobiba ☺ Talk" project.

-Amano: "In November 2024, the museum will open a space for a limited time where children and their parents can play freely together for the first time, and NOMURA Co.,Ltd. was in charge of planning and supervision.
+Amano: "In November 2024, the museum opened a temporary space for the first time where children and their guardians could play together freely, and NOMURA Co.,Ltd. was in charge of planning and supervision."

-"We want the children who will be the leaders of the future to have fun at the museum and go home feeling like they had a great time.
-We also want to provide a comfortable space for parents who come with their children, where they don't have to worry about those around them."
-This project was planned by the Tokyo National Museum with these thoughts in mind.
+"We want children, who will shape the future, to have a great time playing at the museum and take home a feeling of 'That was fun!'
+And we also want to provide a comfortable space where parents who bring their children can relax without worrying about disturbing others."
+This project was conceived by the Tokyo National Museum with these thoughts in mind.

-Utilizing the knowledge gained from our in-house R&D "Inclusion & Art," we proposed safety aspects for the fixtures and fittings in the play space for children, the ideal graphics and signs, and the ideal calm-down space.
+Leveraging our in-house R&D expertise in "Inclusion & Art," we proposed solutions for the safety of the fixtures and fittings in the play space for children, as well as the design of graphics and signage, and the concept of a calm-down space.

 Aiming to create a cultural facility that is open to a wide range of users in an environment that supports what they want to do.